php-fig/fig-standards/proposed/PSR-1-basic.md

 ### 4.1.
 Constants

-Declare class in all upper case with underscore separators.
+Declare class constants in all upper case with underscore separators.
 For example:

 ```php
 <?php